google/zetasql/docs/functions-and-operators.md

 (Key1, Key2) IN ( SELECT (table.a, table.b) FROM table )
 ```

-See the [Struct Type][operators-link-to-struct-type] for more information.
+See the [Struct Type][operators-link-to-struct-type] topic for more information.

 **Return Data Type**